FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsection{Datasets Released Before AudioSet}

 Before the release of AudioSet, the most widely used datasets for SET have been UrbanSound8K \cite{salamon2014dataset}, ESC-50 \cite{piczak2015esc}, and to a lesser extent CHiME-home \cite{foster2015chime}.
 All of them feature short audio chunks and a total duration of less than 10h.
-Curiously, the two former are one of the few multi-class balanced datasets in SER---most datasets are unbalanced and/or multi-label---and also the most widely used (besides AudioSet).
-UrbanSound8K and CHiME-home count with a significant amount of clips per class; nonetheless, part of this abundance comes from the fact that many clips are actually slices coming from the same original recording.
-ESC-50 features a large vocabulary (50 classes) when compared to other datasets from the same time, but it suffers from data scarcity (only 40 clips/class).
+Curiously, the two former are one of the few multi-class balanced datasets in SET---most datasets are unbalanced and/or multi-label---and also the most widely used (besides AudioSet).
+UrbanSound8K and CHiME-home count with a significant amount of clips per class; nonetheless, part of this abundance comes from the fact that many clips are actually time slices coming from the same original recording.
+For example, UrbanSound8K is sourced from 1302 Freesound clips.
+ESC-50 features a large vocabulary (50 classes) when compared to other datasets from 2014/2015, but it suffers from data scarcity (only 40 clips/class).
 Common to all mentioned datasets is that they provide a k-fold cross validation setup---a practice that tended to disappear after the AudioSet release.